joebew42/joebew42.github.io/_posts/2020-07-16-between-responsibility-and-reason-to-change.markdown

 }
 ```

 As I said, having the parser in a single class is also a good way to go.
 The class it's not even big.
-It is also "easy" to grasp, read and identify what each methods does.
+It is also "easy" to grasp, read and identify what each method does.

 ## My takes on this experience